0xLJoseb/Apuntes/Buff Writeup/Buff Writeup.md

 ```
 ![chiselclient](pendiente)

-**==These commands indicate that traffic received on port 8888 on the Windows machine will be redirected through the tunnel created by Chisel to port 8888 on the Linux machine.==**
+**These commands indicate that traffic received on port 8888 on the Windows machine will be redirected through the tunnel created by Chisel to port 8888 on the Linux machine.**

 Now we will be working on the following python3 script
 ```python3